rasbt/mlxtend/docs/sources/docs/preprocessing/scikit-learn_dense_transformer.md

 # Dense Transformer

-> from mlxtend.sklearn import DenseTransformer
+> from mlxtend.preprocessing import DenseTransformer

 A simple transformer that converts a sparse into a dense numpy array, e.g., required for scikit-learn's `Pipeline` when e.g,. `CountVectorizers` are used in combination with `RandomForest`s.